crypticdenis/meditation_app_flutter/README.md

 # meditation_app_flutter
-An App that simplyfies your Meditation by helping you track your Progress and giving you a soothing and unique experience through customization.
+An App that simplifies your Meditation by helping you track your progress and giving you a soothing and unique experience through customization.